Skip to content

 However, there are currently two legitimate ways to obtain GNK before the listing:

-• Mine as a Host — GNK can already be minted by contributing computational resources to the network.
+• Mine as a Host — GNK can already be mined by contributing computational resources to the network.

 • Participate in the bounty program — certain tasks, contributions, or community activities may grant GNK rewards.